Why is Drexel offering the ELATE program?

 What is the time commitment for participating in the ELATE program?

 ELATE is an intensive, year-long program requiring 8-10 hours a week committed to readings, interviews, project development, and online and telephone discussions with other Fellows and faculty.
 While most Fellows successfully complete the program while continuing their other responsibilities, we strongly recommend that candidates be given some release time and that projects be designed to complement their institutional leadership work.
 During the ELATE program year, Fellows attend 15 days of on-site meetings, divided into three sessions of approximately one week each (August, December and March), all in the Philadelphia area.
-See the Application Overview page for more information about dates and locations.

 How is each class of ELATE Fellows selected?